Amy Duren, MA LPC

 - National Certified Counselor (NCC)

-- Certified Marriage and Family Therapist
+- Post-Graduate Certificate in Marriage and Family Therapy

 - Stewards of Children training

 In addition to counseling at Safe Haven Christian Counseling Center, LLC, Amy offered her services for three years at Eau Claire Cooperative Health Centers in Columbia, SC for families and child/adolescents.